stenzek/duckstation/README.md

 2. Open the project in the `android` directory.
 3. Select Build -> Build Bundle(s) / APKs(s) -> Build APK(s).
 4. Install APK on device, or use Run menu for attached device.

-## Running
-1. Configure the BIOS path in the settings.
-2. Open a disc image file, enjoy.

 ## Default keyboard bindings
 Keyboard bindings are currently not customizable.
 For reference: